danvargg/requirements-similarity/README.md

 > This a generalized version of the project.
 The specific code, architecture, and data are property of the client and
 > cannot be fully shared.

+A `Text Similarity` model to support the requirements analysis phase for [CN](https://www.linkedin.com/company/cn/), in the railways industry.

 ### Business Problem

 Over 118 L1 requirements were elicited from the stakeholders.
 The business wanted to ensure that the requirements were